 A bright focal light is directed into each pupil toward the temporal retina, and the pupil is observed for immediate constriction.
 The opposite pupil should constrict consensually (a consensual or indirect response) (CN II afferent and CN III efferent).

 This detects local eye diseases.
 Chorioretinitis or papilledema may be associated with central or peripheral nervous system diseases.
 Papilledema is often seen with increased intracranial pressure.

 Signs of Dysfunction

-Unilateral optic nerve dysfunction results in a decrease or loss of vision and pupillary light reflexes on the affected side.
+Unilateral optic nerve dysfunction results in a decrease or loss of vision and decreased pupillary light reflexes on the affected side.
 Consensual pupillary constriction of the affected eye should still occur when the other eye is stimulated with light.
 Unilateral lesions of the optic tract, lateral geniculate nucleus, optic radiation, thalamus, or occipital cortex usually produce a contralateral visual deficit with normal pupillary light reflexes (see above).

 These nerves carry efferent parasympathetic fibers from the pupillary light reflex center of the midbrain to the fibers of the ciliary ganglion, which innervate the constrictor muscle of the pupils.
 They are also efferent to the levator palpebrae muscles; the dorsal, medial, and ventral rectus muscles; and the ventral oblique muscles of the eye.

 The pupillary light reflex test should be performed as described for the optic nerves, and constriction of the pupils to light should be observed.
 The presence or absence of ptosis of the upper eyelid as well as ventrolateral strabismus should be noted.